JeWelCrax/portfolio-jewelcrax/README.md

-# JeWelCrax' Posponed Portfolio
+# JeWelCrax' Postponed Portfolio

-Version 1.0.6
+This project is still in progress